Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-24_WhatToExpectInNet7/Index.md

 }
 ```

+Auto-default structs allows your code to be more maintainable.
+Imagine that you add an extra field to the Struct, you will need to change all the places where the Constructor is invoked.

 #### Generic Attributes
 An attribute with a generic type can be used as part of an attribute within a class as a fully constructed type.